jvde-github/AIS-catcher/README.md

 | ais_vessel_static | vessel static data from type 5, 19 | VS on/off | off |
 | ais_property | specific key/value pairs with link to message  | fill with keys specified in the table ais_keys | empty |

-From thereon it is fairly straightforward to pick up this data and start analysis.
+From hereon it is fairly straightforward to pick up this data and start analysis.
 If the connection fails during the decoding, for whatever reason, the program will try to reconnect to the database every 2 seconds.
 The maximum number of failed connection attempts before the program terminates is set with `MAX_FAILS` (<1000) and is set on the command line.
 If `MAX_FAILS` is 1000 the program will not terminate if the connecton fails.

 I hope this is sufficient to get you experimenting!
 Unfortunately the options cannot yet be set from the JSON configuration file which is work in progress.

-### Running on RPI Zero W and other performance limited devices
+### Running on RPI Zero W and other devices with performance limitations

 AIS-catcher implements a trick to speed up downsampling for RTLSDR input at 1536K samples/second by using fixed point calculations (```-F```).
 In essence the downsampling is done in 16 bit integers performed in parallel for the I and Q channel using only 32 bit integers.